 Center students learn that diversity makes the world better.
 From toddler through sixth grade, teachers incorporate our core value of inclusion through all parts of the curriculum and programs.

-Early childhood teachers integrate anti-bias and cultural education into everyday activities.
-Each grade participates in service learning and the children engage in community service in greater Los Angeles.
-Students at CEE embrace classmates of all backgrounds; over 51% of our students are students of color.
+Teachers, starting in Early Childhood, integrate anti-bias and cultural education into everyday activities.
+Students at CEE embrace classmates of all backgrounds; over 56% of our students, and over 59% of our faculty and staff, are people of color.

 Inclusion manifests itself all over campus; from the Friendship Bench which inspires new connections to the way we say 'hi' to each other in the hallways, everyone is at home at The Center.

-Family affinity groups (listed below) come together to educate the community, share traditions and form new bonds.
+Family affinity groups (listed below) come together for connection and community, as well as sharing traditions and education with all CEE families.
 Cultural events such as Diwali and Lunar New Year are highlights on the calendar.
 We look forward to welcoming you to CEE!

 • Asian American Affinity Group